phoenixframework/phoenix/guides/howto/custom_error_pages.md

 Ok, that's not very exciting.
 We get the bare string "Not Found", displayed without any markup or styling.

 The first question is, where does that error string come from?
-The answer is right in the `ErrorView`.
+The answer is right in `ErrorView`.

 ```elixir
 def template_not_found(template, _assigns) do